 Tags involve a wide spectrum of usages, but in principle they are used to find certain types of entities or to filter views and actions for certain entities.
 As tags have predominantly an organizational and management purpose within Dynatrace, they are useful for:

 - Filtering lists

-- Defining which entities you want to chart in a custom chart or dashboard.
+- Defining which entities you want to include in a Data explorer chart or for dashboard filtering.

 - Specifying where to send problem notification based on problem context in alerting profiles.

 - Accessing metric data via the REST API.